Adversarial Distortion Learning for Medical Image Denoising: Related Work

-A learning-based method aims at learning the parameters of a model with available datasets.
-Sparsity-based techniques are well-studied learning approaches, which represent local image structures with a few elemental structures so-called atoms from an off-the-shelf transformation matrix-like Wavelets~\cite{guleryuz2007weighted} or a learned dictionary~\cite{xu2012low,rai2021unsupervised}.
-In recent years, deep learning methods have been widely used for the enhancement of biomedical images, ranging from MRI~\cite{liu2018applications,stimpel2019multi}, CT~\cite{yang2018low,wu2020self}, X-ray~\cite{gondara2016medical}, to electron microscopy (EM)~\cite{quan2019removing,lee2021iscl}.
+Learning-based methods aim to learn a model's parameters with available training data.
+Sparsity-based techniques are well-studied learning approaches, which represent local image structures with a few elemental structures, so-called atoms from an off-the-shelf transformation matrix-like Wavelets~\cite{guleryuz2007weighted} or a learned dictionary~\cite{xu2012low,rai2021unsupervised}.
+Deep neural networks (DNNs) have been widely used for the enhancement of biomedical images, ranging from magnetic resonance imaging (MRI)~\cite{liu2018applications,stimpel2019multi}, computed tomography (CT)~\cite{yang2018low,wu2020self}, X-ray~\cite{gondara2016medical}, to electron microscopy (EM)~\cite{quan2019removing,lee2021iscl}.
 The learning process of DNNs can be categorized into supervised~\cite{zhang2017beyond,sharif2020learning,liang2021swinir} or unsupervised~\cite{zhu2017unpaired,bera2021noise,lee2021iscl} approaches.
-Supervised learning DNNs consider clean and noisy image pairs for training where the noisy counterparts are obtained through adding synthesized noise to the target clean ones.
-To overcome the lack of availability of sufficient clean data for training, unsupervised methods~\cite{zhu2017unpaired,huang2020noise,lee2021iscl} have been developed that estimate the map of noise from unpaired images, leveraging the supervision of clean targets.
+Supervised learning DNNs consider clean and noisy image pairs for training where the noisy counterparts are obtained by adding synthesized noise to the target clean ones.
+To address the challenge of insufficient clean data for training, unsupervised methods~\cite{zhu2017unpaired,huang2020noise,lee2021iscl} have been developed that estimate the map of noise from unpaired images, leveraging the supervision of clean targets.
 Unsupervised techniques often explore the noise map by generative adversarial networks (GANs)~\cite{goodfellow2014generative} and its variants like conditional GAN~\cite{mirza2014conditional} or CycleGAN~\cite{zhu2017unpaired}.
 Typically, the supervised DNNs have shown superior performance over the unsupervised and conventional model-based approaches.
-Despite the great success of DNNs in denoising biomedical images, the contents of denoised images still suffer from poor textural information.
-Although several works~\cite{liang2021swinir,sharif2020learning} show less tendency toward overfitting and being data-driven, their performance is still highly dependent on the training samples.
+Despite the great success of DNNs in denoising biomedical images, denoised images still suffer from poor textural information.
+Although several works~\cite{liang2021swinir,sharif2020learning,kascenas2022denoising,rajesh2022evolutionary,khader2022medical} show less tendency toward overfitting and being data-driven, their performance is still highly dependent on the training samples.
 Since clean biomedical images for training are not available or available only in very limited quantities, this aspect of the current DNN techniques limits their generalizability to different sorts of biomedical images.